Reflecting on the importance of sleep as Daylight Saving Time ends Sunday

 But did you know that less sleep actually leads to more health consequences?

-Dr. Mary Ellen Wells is an associate professor at UNC-CH in the Department of Allied Health Sciences and is the program director of the Neurodiagnostics and Sleep Science Program.
+Dr. Mary Ellen Wells is an associate professor at UNC-Chapel Hill in the Department of Allied Health Sciences and is the program director of the Neurodiagnostics and Sleep Science Program.

 While the exact amount of sleep one needs a night is based on the individual, there are some signs you can watch for to see if you are getting the right amount of sleep.

 “So the key is how you feel during the day can help you determine if you’re getting enough sleep at night.
 And the main takeaway with that is how do you know if you’re getting enough sleep at night?
-And if you’re not feeling at your best during the day, and you’re having, for example, to set an alarm most days of the week to get up, you have to have that morning cup of coffee just to get going – Then there’s a pretty good chance you’re not getting the amount of sleep that you need.”
+And if you’re not feeling at your best during the day, and you’re having, for example, to set an alarm most days of the week to get up, you have to have that morning cup of coffee just to get going — then there’s a pretty good chance you’re not getting the amount of sleep that you need,” Wells said.

 One term to remember when you are talking about sleep is circadian rhythm.
-Your circadian rhythm is basically your own body clock and how our body goes from sleep to wake.
+Your circadian rhythm is basically your own body clock and how your body goes from sleep to wake.

 There are many cues that tip-off our body on whether we should be asleep or awake.
 Including things like social cues and work schedules.
 But there is one important cue you may not be thinking of.